Back up and restore operating system with Norton Ghost

 4. Requirement of practice

-Students create a virtual machine with the name formatted as Student ID with the following configuration parameters:
+1. Create a virtual machine with the name formatted as Student ID.

 • Operating system: Windows 10